rjbaniel/logicdept/wp-content/plugins/contact-form-maker/readme.txt

 	*   Section break
 	*   Map
 	*   Button
-*   Possibility to add Custom HTML between the fields .
+*   Possibility to add Custom HTML between the fields.
+*   Possibility to re-order fields with drag and drop forms functionality.
 *   Pagination.
 *   Support for section break.
-*   Possibility of add custom CSS and Javascript.
+*   Possibility of add custom CSS and Javascript to create custom contact forms.
 *   Additional attributes for each field to add certain properties using Java Script.
 *   Submissions are send to the provided admin address(es) and submitter (optional).
 *   Custom text for admin and users